CrowdStrike/aws-cspm-scp-analysis/README.md

 CrowdStrike Falcon Cloud Security requires various AWS permissions to deploy successfully in your AWS Organzation.
 This script:

-1. **Fetches and analyzes** all Service Control Policies attached to your AWS account
+1. **Fetches and analyzes** all Service Control Policies attached to your AWS Organization
 2. **Identifies conflicts** between SCPs and required permissions
 3. **Provides detailed reporting** on what might fail during deployment
 4. **Offers recommendations** for resolving permission conflicts